kexiin/CellTypeClassification/README.md

 - `Models/`: 🤖 Implementation of the three computational models.
 - `Results/`: 📊 Visualizations and statistical analyses of model performances.

-## 🌟 Getting Started
-To join our interstellar journey:
-1. Clone the repo. 🛰
-2. Install required dependencies (see `requirements.txt`). 📚
-3. Follow the instructions in each folder to replicate our analyses. 🚀

 Thank you for visiting our project!
-We welcome your contributions and feedback to make this project even more *out of this world*! 🌍
+We welcome your contributions and feedback to make this project even more !